cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR unsigned bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.

 * signature.
-The 'signature' field, containing the signature algorithm including parameters, is encoded as a CBOR int (see {{sigalg}}) or as an array with an unwrapped CBOR OID tag {{RFC9090}} optionally followed by the parameters encoded as a CBOR byte string.
+The 'signature' field, containing the signature algorithm including parameters, is encoded as a CBOR int (see {{sigalg}}) or as an array with a CBOR OID optionally followed by the parameters encoded as a CBOR byte string.
+The CBOR OID is either an unwrapped CBOR oid (~oid) or a CBOR pen {{RFC9090}}.

 * issuer.
 In the general case, the sequence of 'RelativeDistinguishedName' is encoded as a CBOR array of CBOR arrays of Attributes.
 Typically, each RelativeDistinguishedName only contains a single attribute and the sequence is then encoded as a CBOR array of Attributes.
 Each Attribute is encoded as either

    * a (CBOR int, CBOR text string) pair, or
-   * a (unwrapped CBOR OID, CBOR bytes) pair, or
-   * a (CBOR PEN, CBOR bytes) pair.
+   * a (CBOR OID, CBOR bytes) pair.

    The absolute value of the CBOR int (see {{fig-attrtype}}) encodes the attribute type and the sign is used to represent the character string type; positive for Utf8String, negative for PrintableString.
 The Attribute Email Address is always an IA5String.
 In natively signed C509 certificates all text strings are UTF-8 encoded and all attributeType SHALL be non-negative.
 Text strings SHALL still adhere to any X.509 restrictions, i.e., serialNumber SHALL only contain the 74 character subset of ASCII allowed by PrintableString and countryName SHALL have length 2.
 The string types teletexString, universalString, and bmpString are not supported.
 If Name contains a single Attribute containing an utf8String encoded 'common name' it is encoded as follows: